AmandaGuerriero/code-quiz/README.md

 # Code Quiz

 ## Purpose
 A way to challenge developers with a set of questions to test their knowledge as time counts down.
+Submit your score and view high scores.

 ## Built With